Niko Medved

-Niko Medved (born August 10, 1973) is an American college basketball coach, currently the head men's basketball coach at Colorado State University.
-Prior to becoming head coach at Colorado State, he was head coach at Drake University and Furman.
+Niko Medved (born August 10, 1973) is an American college basketball coach, currently the head men's basketball coach at the University of Minnesota.
+Prior to becoming head coach at Minnesota, he was head coach at Colorado State, Drake, and Furman.

 Early life and education

 Born in Minneapolis, Medved graduated from Roseville Area High School in nearby Roseville, Minnesota in 1992.
 In high school, Medved was a letterwinner in basketball and golf.
+He is a 1997 graduate of the University of Minnesota.

 Assistant coach

 Medved was an assistant coach at Furman from 1999 to 2006.
 He spent a year as assistant at his alma mater, Minnesota, under Dan Monson (who resigned mid-season) and Jim Molinari.

 Medved then enjoyed success as an assistant coach at Colorado State under Tim Miles.
 He helped guide the Rams to four straight postseason appearances, including back-to-back trips to the 2012 and 2013 NCAA tournament.
 He helped Colorado State achieve records of 19–13 and 20–12.